agarrharr/awesome-cli-apps/readme.md

 - [diff2html-cli](https://github.com/rtfpessoa/diff2html-cli) - Command-line tool to parse git diffs as JSON and generate pretty HTML.
 - [npm-home](https://github.com/sindresorhus/npm-home) - Open the npm page of the package in the current directory.
 - [HTTPie](https://github.com/jkbrzt/httpie) - A user-friendly HTTP client.
+- [serve](https://github.com/zeit/serve) - Easy to use static file server with features like https, CORS and GZIP compression.

 ### Mobile Development